-The earliest signs of dementia and Alzheimer’s: Five people diagnosed with neurodegenerative diseases share the moments they first knew something was not quite right.
+The earliest signs of dementia: Five people diagnosed with neurodegenerative diseases including Alzheimer's, Lewy Body and FTD, share the moments they first knew something was not quite right.

 The early indicators of Alzheimer’s disease or dementia can be subtle — at times, imperceptible to the person experiencing them.
 Forgetfulness or struggling with everyday life are often assumed to be “normal aging.”
 As symptoms gradually develop, however, often the reality of something more serious sets in.
 Being Patient asked five people what first prompted them to seek out care.

 John Wood is an award-winning art educator who taught grades kindergarten through 12th grade for over 20 years.
 Wood was first diagnosed with Alzheimer’s disease in 2014 at 46 years old.
 About a year later, after further testing at Cleveland Clinic, that diagnosis was revised to frontotemporal dementia.